royoelen/eQTLGenImpute/README.md

 ### Input files

-Pipeline expects as an input the folder with unimputed plink bed/bim/fam files which are in hg19.
+Pipeline expects as an input the folder with unimputed plink `.bed/.bim/.fam` files which are in hg19.
+Full path to file name without extension.

 ### Reference files